 Between the Cayenne and the Taycan of course came the 918 Spyder in 2013 which further evidences the fact that hybrid cars and their potential have long been brewing in the motor industry.

 Rare electric models such as the Taycan Cross Turismo are highly sought after by electric enthusiasts and still remain difficult to source in the UAE and are not easily found in luxury used car showrooms Dubai.
 The model pictured below is the only one of its kind in the whole country.

 With the Taycan receiving great attention and praise amongst drivers upon launch it was soon followed by the hybrid Panamera.
 It wasn’t long before both cars found their way to the UAE and the car showrooms Dubai.
 Coupled with Tesla models such as the X and S Porsche’s electric range has been received well in Dubai.
 Despite still enjoying only a fraction of market share, public sentiment towards these cars continues to grow which is high praise given the astounding array of luxury supercars on the roads of Dubai.

 Ferrari, not to be beaten in any race, answered back forcefully with the hybrid SF90 boasting 1000HP and an acceleration time of 0-100kmh in 2.5s.
 Having also launched the LaFerrari in 2013 they too have shown a track record of interest in electric power and wild success with their creations.

 Each month more and more hybrid and fully electric cars can be found on the floors of car showrooms Dubai.
-As time passes the luxury used cars dealers in Dubai who sell them such as Car Vault have watched as popularity for these models has continued to soar.
+As time passes the luxury used cars dealers in Dubai who sell them such as CV Automobile have watched as popularity for these models has continued to soar.